snehilvj/dmc-docs/docs/areachart/areachart.md

 ### Area animation
 By default, the Recharts data animation is disabled.
-To enable and customize the animation, use `areaProps` to pass properties to the Recharts `Line` component.
+To enable and customize the animation, use `areaProps` to pass properties to the Recharts `Area` component.

 .. exec::docs.areachart.area_animation